nrwl/nx-apollo-angular-example/README.md

 }
 ```

-To configure the code generator for Angular, we’ll create a file named codegen.yml in our library:
+Create a file named `codegen.yml` in the data-access library to configure the code generator:

 ```yaml
 # libs/data-access/codegen.yml